Casablanca

 More about Casablanca

-Casablanca is the economic capital of Morocco and the commercial hub of western Morocco.
-On the Atlantic Ocean it is the largest and busiest city in the country.
+Casablanca, the port city on the Atlantic Ocean is the economic capital of Morocco.
+This s the largest and busiest city in the country and the commercial hub of western Morocco.
 The Port of Casablanca is one of the largest artificial ports in the world.
-The Hassan II Mosque, which stands partly over the ocean and was completed in 1993.
+The Hassan II Mosque, which stands partly over the ocean was completed in 1993.
 It is one of the largest and most ornate mosques in the world.
 It has a 210-meter minaret topped with lasers directed toward Mecca.
 The city's handsome Moorish buildings, which meld French-colonial design and traditional Moroccan style, are best admired in the downtown area.
 Visitors who spend time in the Quartier Habous or Nouvelle Medina (the New Medina) built by the French in the 1930’s or in the beachside suburb of Ain Diab, are sure to get into the local swing of things.
-This old pirate lair, now a modern city, is looking towards the future but also embracing the European-flavored urban sophistication that has underpinned life here for the past century.
+This old pirate lair, now a modern city, is looking towards the future.
+But it also embraces the European-flavored urban sophistication that has underpinned life here for the past century.
 This city is certainly worth a visit.
 With Morocco Meta Adventures you will see the best of the country.
 Don’t hesitate to contact us.

 More about Chefchaouen